openverse-ai/openverse-sdk/README.md

 # Creating an Environment Repository

-To upload a new environment to the Openverse Hub:

 ```bash
 openverse-cli create MyEnv-v0
 ```

-This creates a new repository under your Openverse account.
+This creates a new repository under your Openverse account in the Hub.

 ---

 # Pushing Environment Code

-Push your local folder (defaults to `.`):
+Push your local folder (default is `.`):

 ```bash
 openverse-cli push MyEnv-v0 .
 ```

-This sends a tarball of your code to the Hub, where it is stored in a Git-based repository.
+This sends a tarball of your code to the Hub and updates the Git repo.

 ---